Black Hole spin dependence of general relativistic multi-transonic accretion close to the horizon: Multi-transonicity in black hole accretion: retrospective and contemporary aspects

-From recent theoretical and observational findings, the relevance of the counter rotating accretion in black hole astrophysics is being increasingly evident \citep{dau10,nix11,tch12}.
-It is thus instructive to study whether the characteristic features of the terminal values of the accretion variable for the prograde flow differs considerably form that of the retrograde flow.
-To the best of our knowledge, for the first time in literature, our work presents the detailed spin dependence of the terminal behaviour of infalling matter for retrograde accretion onto a Kerr black hole using the complete general relativistic framework.
+From recent theoretical and observational findings, the relevance of the counter-rotating accretion in black hole astrophysics is being increasingly evident \citep{dau10,nix11,tch12,garofalo2013}.
+It is thus instructive to study whether the characteristic features of the terminal values of the accretion variables for the prograde flow differ considerably from those of the retrograde flow.
+To the best of our knowledge, our work presents the first detailed spin dependence of the terminal behaviour of infalling matter for retrograde accretion onto a Kerr black hole using the complete general relativistic framework, as well as study the comparison between the prograde and the retrograde flow in this context.

 We, however, do not explicitly consider the viscous transport of the angular momentum and the specific angular momentum of the accretion flow has been taken to be invariant.
-Reasonably large radial advective velocity for the slowly rotating sub-Keplerian flow implies that the infall time scale is considerably small compared to the viscous time scale for the flow profile considered in this work.
+Reasonably large radial advective velocity for the slowly rotating sub-Keplerian flow implies that the infall time scale is considerably shorter than the viscous time scale for the flow profile considered in this work.
 Large radial velocities even at larger distances are due to the fact that the angular momentum content of the accreting fluid is relatively low \citep{belo,belo1,2003}.
-The assumption of inviscid flow for the accretion profile under consideration is thus justified from an astrophysical point of view.
-Such inviscid configuration has also been address by other authors using detail numerical simulation works \citep{2003,agnes}.
+The assumption of inviscid flow for the accretion profile under consideration may thus be justified from an astrophysical point of view.
+Such inviscid configuration has also been addressed by other authors using detailed numerical simulation works \citep{2003,agnes,okuda2}.